 The Neuromuscular Program brings together a team of experts to evaluate and treat babies, children and teens with muscle or nerve problems that cause weakness.
-We provide care for conditions such as muscular dystrophy, spinal muscular atrophy and Charcot-Marie-Tooth disease.
+We provide care for conditions such as Mytonic Muscular Dystrophy, spinal muscular atrophy, Charcot-Marie-Tooth disease and Duchene Muscular Dystrophy.

 Our focus is on understanding your child’s unique needs and improving their function, overall health and quality of life.